FiniteSingularity/obs-composite-blur/README.md

 ### Dual Kawase (Dual Filter)

 Dual Kawase is a blurring algorithm that uses down and upsampling in order to blur the image.
 It has a high quality blur with little artifacting and is computationally efficient especially at larger blur values.
-The naieve implementation of Dual Kawase however has very large jumps in blur- essentially doubling the blur at each step.
-This implementation sacrafices a small amount of efficiency, but allows intermediate blur values by using linear interpolation during the final downsamping step.
+The naive implementation of Dual Kawase however has very large jumps in blur- essentially doubling the blur at each step.
+This implementation sacrifices a small amount of efficiency, but allows intermediate blur values by using linear interpolation during the final downsamping step.
 This gives a continuous change in blur values.
 The most common use for Dual Kawase is when you need a very high blur radius, but with the linear interpolation step this implementation has, it can also be used as a general blur.
 Due to how the algorithm works, only [Area](#area) blur is available.

 ### Pixelate